srabyanamrod/example_repo/README.md

 # example_repo
-An example repo for learning purposes
+An example repo for learning Git For developers purposes
 # Add Your username
 Edit this file to add your Github username here:
 1. aybars dorman